Status : Verified

 Abstract The Dewil Valley in El Nido, Palawan holds several known archaeological sites; most of these sites are caves and rockshelters within karst formations.
 There are a few open sites known but they yielded no metal artefacts while metal artefacts have been identified and reported by excavators in cave and rockshelter sites, no typologies or categorization were done to link these finds across the valley.

 This study focuses on the metal artefacts recovered from archaeological sites in the Dewil Valley.
 The study attempts to better understand the metallurgical nature of artefact assemblages by categorization and improving on the system of classifying the materials mainly by morphology and chemical composition.
 The bases of this classification study of the metal artefacts focus on their physical characteristics such as state of preservation and type of material, form/shape features.
 This study also aimed and attempts to contribute in improving the classification of highly corroded metal artefacts.
-No attempt was made
+No attempt was made to improve on typology at this stage of the study; all metal artefacts were generally recovered within a time depth of 2000 BP to 300 BP.

 Degree Course Master of Arts in Archaeology